Marxist–Leninist Party of India (Red Flag): 2009 election

 Ahead of the 2009 parliamentary election, the party declared its support for the candidates of the Left Democratic Front, for the sake of securing victory of secular forces.
 Unnichekkan motivated this position stating dissatisfaction with the foreign policies of both the National Democratic Alliance and the United Progressive Alliance (the two main political blocs at the national level), claiming that both groups sought to align India with Israel.

 2013

 In 2013 8th all India conference of CPIML (Red Flag) was convened in Mumbai.
 In this conference it was decided to fight uncompromisingly against LPG (liberalization, privatization and globalization) policies.
 For the completion of this task tactical approach of 'left unity' was also placed before.

 2019 election

-The party registered itself with the Election Commission of India as the 'Marxist-Leninist Party of India (Red Flag)' in 2017.
+The party registered itself with the Election Commission of India as the 'Marxist–Leninist Party of India (Red Flag)' in 2017.
 The party contested three seats in the 2019 Indian general election; Shankar Badade in Palghar (11,917 votes), B.Basavalingappa in Koppal (1,609 votes) and Vilas Hiwale in Mumbai North (489 votes).

 2020 Kerala local body elections

-The party gain 2,055 votes and one seat in Eloor Municipality.
+The party gained 2,055 votes and one seat in Eloor Municipality.